Thinking of Buying a Business?

 Whatever the asking price, you need to be aware that there are at least five different valuation methods and you can be assured that the person selling will often choose a different valuation method to the person buying.
 It is as well to obtain your own independent valuation before making an indicative offer or agreeing Heads of Terms.
 Before the price is agreed, you need to be sure that the price fits with the finances, risk levels and aspirations of your Acquisition Plan.

-For your independent business valuation report please CLICK HERE
+For your independent business valuation letter or full report please CLICK HERE

 Buying your Business

 Running a business can be extremely rewarding both personally and financially, but for most people it isn’t an ‘everyday’ activity as it can become stressful if the right decisions are not made.
-In this respect, it is worthwhile considering using business transfer agents to help negotiate and act on your behalf.
+In this respect, it is worthwhile considering using a business broker or business transfer agent to help negotiate and act on your behalf.